JiazhaoLi/JiazhaoLi.github.io/_pages/about.md

 # About Me
-I am the 3rd-year Ph.D. student in NLP4Health Lab at University of Michigan supervied by [Dr. V.G.Vinod Vydiswaran](http://www-personal.umich.edu/~vgvinodv/).
+I am the fourth-year Ph.D.
+Candidate in NLP4Health Lab at University of Michigan supervied by [Dr. V.G.Vinod Vydiswaran](http://www-personal.umich.edu/~vgvinodv/).

-**I am looking for internship opportunity in summer 2023**
 # Research
-I am interested in Robustenss of NLP model (backdoor attack and defense), Few-shot Learning , Text Generation (Machine Translation, Dialog System)
+I am interested in Robustness of ML model (backdoor attack and defense of LLM).

 # Education

 * Ph.D. in Informatics, University of Michigan , 2020 - 2024 (expected)